 Real and received speech delays are not uncommon in babies and toddlers.
 In fact as many of 10% of all children suffer from a voice, speech or swallowing disorder that they may later overcome.
 Addressing the needs of a child with speech delays, while challenging, is still less traumatic than facing a child who is already well on their way to full speech and suddenly stops talking.

-Surprisingly, this scenario is far more common that you will ever imagine.
+Surprisingly, this scenario is far more common than you will ever imagine.
 We frequently get questions from parents who are startled when their little ones suddenly stop speaking both at home and in social settings.

-If your toddler has been diagnosed with selective mutism there are many options you can explore to help your toddler embrace speech once again.
+If your toddler has been diagnosed with selective mutism, there are many options you can explore to help your toddler embrace speech once again.
 Early intervention is key.

 - Reduced environmental stress

 - Alternative communication such as pointing boards or baby sign language

 - Frequent socialization

 - Cognitive therapy

 If you have just received a diagnosis of selective mutism, we encourage you to become familiar with our baby sign language materials specifically designed for toddlers.
 Through music, clear real-life images, and simple directions, our resources can quickly provide a toddler facing SM an emotionally accessible tool to communicate what matters most to him.